The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Introduction

 \textbf{What is new.} \begin{itemize} \item \emph{Canonical, norm-level identification.} On nilpotent groups with Abelian-centered measures we prove

 for $f(x)=c+\bar\varphi([x])$.
-This sharpens the Alexopoulos classification by pinpointing the \emph{Lipschitz} subclass and identifying its seminorm \emph{exactly}. \item \emph{Finite-index stability with estimates.} We construct inverse maps (restriction and first-return induction) between $\LHF(G,\mu)$ and $\LHF(H,\mu_H)$ with two-sided quantitative Lipschitz control.
-This gives a robust transfer principle across finite index, compatible with cohomology and hitting measures. \item \emph{Quasi-isometric invariance at the seminormed-affine level.} For quasi-isometric polynomial-growth groups with centered measures we build a canonical linear isomorphism between their $\LHF$ spaces and prove seminorm comparability, strengthening dimension-level invariance. \item \emph{Coarse harmonic coordinates and algebraic straightening.} We isolate a natural \emph{bounded Abelian defect} condition on quasi-isometries of nilpotent groups and show that it is equivalent to coarse affinity on the Abelianization.
-Under this condition we prove an algebraic linearization theorem on the first stratified layers (Mal'cev completions), which yields a canonical linear map
+This sharpens the Alexopoulos classification (see \cite{Al02}) by pinpointing the \emph{Lipschitz} subclass and identifying its seminorm \emph{exactly}. \item \emph{Classification of linear growth harmonic functions under smooth measures.} For adapted smooth Abelian-centered measures on nilpotent groups, with no symmetry or finite-support hypothesis, we prove $\HF_1=\LHF=P^1$ (\Cref{thm:unconditional-HF1-closure}).
+The proof requires heat kernel estimates that are uniform over a family of recentered finitely supported approximants whose supports grow with a truncation parameter; this is a harder problem than the single-measure setting of Dungey \cite{Dungey2008}.
+We develop a self-contained family-uniform Dungey estimate theory in \Cref{sec:uniform-dungey-appendix}.
+This is a hard analytic result which we feel can have an independent interest on its own. \item \emph{Finite-index stability with estimates.} We construct inverse maps (restriction and first-return induction) between $\LHF(G,\mu)$ and $\LHF(H,\mu_H)$ with two-sided quantitative Lipschitz control.
+This gives a robust transfer principle across finite index, compatible with cohomology and hitting measures. \item \emph{Quasi-isometric invariance at the seminormed-affine level.} For quasi-isometric polynomial-growth groups with $\SAS$ measures we build linear isomorphisms between their $\LHF$ spaces, after choosing Shalom-Sauer transport data, and prove seminorm comparability, strengthening dimension-level invariance. \item \emph{Coarse harmonic coordinates and algebraic straightening.} We isolate a natural \emph{bounded Abelian defect} condition on quasi-isometries of nilpotent groups and show that it is equivalent to coarse affinity on the Abelianization.
+Under this condition we prove an algebraic linearization theorem which yields a canonical linear map

-and coarse harmonic coordinates in which such quasi-isometries are \emph{sublinearly} (indeed $O(1)$ on cores) close to affine maps, with quantitative bounds depending only on the nilpotency class.
-We also exhibit a geometric class of examples - torus-fibered nilpotent Lie groups with base-affine quasi-isometries - where bounded Abelian defect can be checked directly. \item \emph{Discrete$\to$continuous extension with global gradient bounds.} Within the Lyons-Sullivan / Ballmann-Polymerakis discretization, a Lipschitz harmonic function on an orbit extends to a globally Lipschitz $L$-harmonic function on the ambient manifold with an explicit gradient bound controlled by the background geometry. \end{itemize}
+and coarse harmonic coordinates in which such quasi-isometries are close to affine maps.
+We also exhibit a geometric class of examples where bounded Abelian defect can be checked directly. \item \emph{Discrete$\to$continuous extension with global gradient bounds.} Within the Lyons-Sullivan/Ballmann-Polymerakis discretization, a Lipschitz harmonic function on an orbit extends to a globally Lipschitz $L$-harmonic function on the ambient manifold with an explicit gradient bound controlled by the background geometry. \end{itemize}

 \paragraph{\emph{Standing conventions.}} Throughout, $G$ is finitely generated with a fixed finite symmetric generating set $S$, $\mu$ is a probability measure on $G$, and $X_{t+1}=X_t\xi_{t+1}$ denotes the \emph{right} random walk.
 We often assume $\mu$ is \emph{adapted} and \emph{smooth} (see \Cref{def:smooth_measure}).
 We write $G_{\mathrm{ab}}:=G/[G,G]$ and call $\mu$ \emph{Abelian-centered} if $\sum_g\mu(g)[g]=0$ in $G_{\mathrm{ab}}\otimes\RR$.